Dr Alyssa Alcorn

 Expertise

 I am an applied researcher focusing on the neurodiversity paradigm, and participatory methods.
-I am particularly interested in the role of neurodiversity knowledge, attitudes, and stigma in educational experiences and practices.
+I am interested in neurodiversity knowledge, attitudes, and stigma in education contexts, and in their implications for mental health.

 Current positions